jonasprobst/CHUNKY-Rotisserie/docs/hardware.md

 - 12:18 -> 3.96 m/s -> 14.24 km/h <== plan A (if belt fit's)
 - 12:60 -> 13.18 m/s -> 47.46 km/h (belt wo't fit)
 - 16:18 -> 2.97 m/s -> 10.68 km/h (too slow)

-## ESCON Servo Driver

-### Protection

-The ESCON 36/2 DC has protective circuits against overcurrent, excess temperature, under- and over-voltage, against voltage transients and against short-circuits in the motor cable.
-Furthermore it is equipped with protected digital inputs and outputs and an adjustable current limitation for protecting the motor and the load.
-The motor current and the actual speed of the motor shaft can be monitored by means of the analog output voltage.

-### ESCON Setup (in Studio)

-Following the settings set via setup wizard in ESCON Studio.
-Make sure the firmware is up to date.

-- Speed Constant: 520 rpm/V (Motor Configuration - p.5)
-- Thermal time constant winding: 20s (Motor Configuration - p.5)
-- Max permissible Speed: 12000 (Motor Configuration - p.5 -> no load speed 12400, recomended speed gearbox 12000)
-- Nominal current: 2 A (default)
-- Max output current limit: 4A (ESCON 36/2 limit)
-- Speed sensor: Digital Incremental Encoder
-- Encoder Resolution: 500 Counts/turn (Motor Configuration - p.2)
-    - Encoder Direction: Maxon (guess since it's a maxon sensor)
-- Mode of operation: Speed Controller closed loop (my choice)
-    - Inner current control loop (default)
-- Enable: Enable & Direction (how my firmware works)
-    - Enable: Digital Input 2, high active (enabled on high, disabled on low)
-    - Direction: Digital Input 3, high active (ccw on high, cw on low)
-- Set Value (speed): PWM Set Value (my choice -> higher resolution & pwm library with interrupts)
-    - Input: Digital Input 1
-    - speed at 10%: 0 rpm
-    - speed at 90%: 12000rpm (correct?!)
-- Current Limit type: Fixed Current Limit
-    - Current limit: 4 A (according to Datasheet motor can take 6 peak...)
-- Ramp type: Analog Ramp (//TODO change this to analog in 1 and use pwm on esp32 if setup is working?)
-    - Input: Potentiometer 1 (P1 in Datasheet, on board -> Liniar 210°)
-    - Ramp at 0%: 0rpm/s
-    - Ramp at 100%: 1000rpm/s
-- Offset type: Fixed Offset
-    - Offset: 0rpm (-> no offset)
-- Digital Inputs & Outputs
-    - D1 (in) -> PWM - Set Value for Speed (10% -> 0rpm, 90% -> 12000rpm)
-    - D2 (in) -> Enable (high -> enable)
-    - D3 (in) -> Direction (high -> ccw)
-    - D4 (out) -> Speed Comparator (high -> set speed is reached resp. "actual speed average")
-- Analog Inputs
-    - A1 (in) -> None
-    - A2 (in) -> None
-    - P1 (in) -> Speed ramp (on board potentiometer - configured above to set ramp speed)
-- Analog Output
-    - A1 (out) -> None
-    - A2 (out) -> None
-- Digital Output 4
-    - Mode: Limit
-    - Polarity: High above limit
-    - Direction: CW&CCW
-    - Limit: 0rpm